Dental Checkups and Cleanings

 The source of tooth sensitivity can vary from exposed roots to dental decay, to a cracked tooth or lost filling.
 Regardless of the cause, if you have ongoing pain it’s time to see a dentist for assessment.

 Mild/moderate sensitivity to cold or sweets

 What to do: The first step is to rule out the possibility of a cavity or crack.
-If the sensitivity is due to exposed root surface, the dentist can apply a variety of materials to help reduce sensitivity.
+If the sensitivity is due to an exposed root surface, the dentist can apply a variety of materials to help reduce sensitivity.
 The dentist can also seal the exposed root with filling or bonding material.
-These goes hand in hand with some life style changes like using a soft bristle brush, and brushing with an up-and-down motion, never side-to-side, which wears away exposed root surfaces.
+These go hand in hand with some lifestyle changes like using a soft bristle brush and brushing with an up-and-down motion, never side-to-side, which wears away exposed root surfaces.

 Sharp pain when biting down on food

 Possible problem: Decay, a loose filling, or a crack in the tooth.
 It’s also possible there is damage to the tooth pulp.